Naucrary: Etymology

 The word is derived either from naus (ναῦς "a ship") and describes the duty imposed upon each naucrary, of providing one ship and two (or, more probably, ten) horsemen; or from naio (ναίω "I dwell"), in which case it has to do with a householder census.
-The former is generally accepted in view of the fact that the naucraries were certainly the units on which the Athenian fleet was based.
+The former is generally accepted since the naucraries were certainly the units on which the Athenian fleet was based.

 History

 The institution was most important in the Archaic period, when they seem to have been key magistrates of local administration.
 Three ancient sources offer explicit definitions of the naucrary.
 The second-century BC grammarian, Ammonius of Alexandria states: